ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/to_create_a_compliance_policy.md

     ![image](../images/1935.png)

-6. Uncheck **Active** if you do not want this policy processed even when assigned to a resource.
+6. Uncheck **Active** if you do not want this policy to be processed even when assigned to a resource.

 7. You can enter a scope here.
 (You can also create a scope as part of a condition, or not use one at all.)
 If the host or virtual machine is not included in the scope, no actions run.